Hollow Knight: Downloadable content

-On 3 August 2017, the "Hidden Dreams" DLC was released, featuring two new optional boss encounters, two new songs in the soundtrack, a new fast travel system, and a new Stag Station to discover.
-On 26 October 2017, the second DLC "The Grimm Troupe" was released, adding new major quests, new boss fights, new charms, new enemies, and other content.
-The update also added support for Russian, Portuguese, and Japanese languages.
-On 20 April 2018, the "Lifeblood" update was released, bringing various optimisations, changes to the colour palette, bug fixes, minor additions as well as a new boss fight.
-On 23 August 2018, the final DLC, "Godmaster" was released, containing new characters, boss fights, music, a new game mode as well as two new endings.
-It was renamed from its former title of "Gods and Glory" due to trademark concerns.
+On 3 August 2017, the Hidden Dreams free downloadable content (DLC) was released, featuring two optional boss encounters, two songs in the soundtrack, a fast travel system, and a Stag Station to discover.
+On 26 October 2017, the second free DLC The Grimm Troupe was released, adding major quests, boss fights, charms, enemies, and other content.
+The update added support for Russian, Portuguese, and Japanese languages.
+On 20 April 2018, the Lifeblood free update was released, bringing various optimisations, changes to the colour palette, bug fixes, minor additions as well as a new boss fight.
+On 23 August 2018, the final free DLC, Godmaster was released, containing characters, boss fights, music, a game mode called Godseeker as well as two endings.
+It was renamed from its former title of Gods and Glory due to trademark concerns.
+All four DLC packs are free.

 Reception

-Hollow Knight's PC and PlayStation 4 versions received "generally favorable" reviews and the Nintendo Switch version received "universal acclaim", according to review aggregator website Metacritic.
+Hollow Knight's PC, PlayStation 4, and Xbox One versions received "generally favorable" reviews and the Nintendo Switch version received "universal acclaim", according to review aggregator website Metacritic.
+OpenCritic determined that 97% of critics recommended the game.
 Jed Whitaker of Destructoid praised it as a "masterpiece of gaming" and, on PC Gamer, Tom Marks called it a "new classic".
 IGN praised Hollow Knight's visuals, sound, music, and "a million other details" in building atmosphere.

 Critics recognised the combat system as simple and nuanced; they praised its responsiveness, or "tightness", similarly to the movement system.
 On IGN, Marks stated: "The combat in Hollow Knight is relatively straightforward, but starts out tricky ...
 It rewards patience and skill massively".
 In his review on PC Gamer, Marks praised the "brilliant" charm system: "What's so impressive about these charms is that I could never find a 'right' answer when equipping them.
 There were no wrong choices."
 Adam Abou-Nasr from NintendoWorldReport stated: "Charms offer a huge variety of upgrades ... removing them felt like trading a part of myself for a better chance at an upcoming battle."

 The difficulty of Hollow Knight received attention from reviewers and was described as challenging; Vikki Blake of Eurogamer called the game "ruthlessly tough, even occasionally unfair".
 For Nintendo World Report's Adam Abou-Nasr it also seemed unfair—he had "'so frustratingly hard that I cannot recommend this game' angrily scrawled in [his] notes"—but "it eventually clicked".
 Whitaker "never found any of the bosses to be unfair".
 Destructoid and Nintendo World Report reviewers felt a sense of accomplishment after difficult fights.
 Critics also made comparisons to the Dark Souls series, noting the mechanic of losing currency on death and having to defeat a Shade to regain it.
 Destructoid praised this feature, as well as the holding down of a button to heal, because "[t]hey circumvent a couple of issues games have always had, namely appropriate punishment for failing, and a risk-reward system".